Support for Disabilities: Technical Standards and Provision of Americans with Disabilities Act Accommodations

 Step 1: Review Technical Standards for Advancement & Graduation

-Upon acceptance to the UVM LCOM, the student is referred to the Larner College of Medicine Technical Standards and will be required to affirm that they can meet the Technical Standards, with or without reasonable accommodation.
-If a student believes they require accommodations, they must reach out to SAS to schedule a meeting.
-This initial meeting can occur as soon as they are accepted.
+Upon acceptance to the UVM LCOM, the student is referred to the Larner College of Medicine Technical Standards on the admissions platform where they will affirm that they can meet the Technical Standards, with or without reasonable accommodation.

 To learn more about disability services and ADA accommodations procedures at UVM LCOM, please visit and review information and resources available on the UVM Student Accessibility Services and Medical Student Accommodations web-page, and/or arrange a confidential intake/informational meeting with the SAS office.
 Appointments with SAS can take place remotely, via phone, or in person with the SAS Health Sciences Disability Coordinator.